rptetzloff/rptetzloff.github.io/_trials/2021-03-20-gf-sourdough-num-15.md

 ## Instructions

-This was proofed for about ten hours in a bread pan, baked at 425º for 40 minutes covered in foil, then foil removed and baked for an additional 20 minutes.
+This was divided into six portions for hamburger buns.
+They were proofed for about ten hours in a muffin top pan, baked at 425º for 35 minutes covered in foil, then foil removed and baked for an additional 20 minutes.

 ## Notes

-This was a good sandwich loaf with little rise.
-Bread was slightly tacky but the crust was softer with the olive oil.
+This was the first attempt using yeast, in addition to the sourdough.
+Buns rose well and were a little softer than the previous attempt.